Capitanian mass extinction event: Timing

 Although it is known that the Capitanian mass extinction occurred after Olson's Extinction and before the Permian–Triassic extinction event, the exact age of the Capitanian mass extinction remains controversial.
 Part of the reason for this is the poorly resolved biostratigraphy of the Guadalupian-Lopingian boundary interval.
 It is also partly due to the somewhat circumstantial age of the Capitanian–Wuchiapingian boundary itself, which is currently estimated to be approximately 259.1 million years old, but is subject to change by the Subcommission on Permian Stratigraphy of the International Commission on Stratigraphy.

 Additionally, there is a dispute regarding the severity of the extinction and whether the extinction in China happened at the same time as the extinction in Spitsbergen.
 According to one study, the Capitanian mass extinction was not one discrete event but a continuous decline in diversity that began at the end of the Wordian.
 Another study examining fossiliferous facies in Svalbard found no evidence for a sudden mass extinction, instead attributing local biotic changes during the Capitanian to the southward migration of many taxa through the Zechstein Sea.
 Carbonate platform deposits in Hungary and Hydra show no sign of an extinction event at the end of the Capitanian; the extinction event there is recorded in the middle Capitanian.

 The volcanics of the Emeishan Traps, which are interbedded with tropical carbonate platforms of the Maokou Formation, are unique for preserving a mass extinction and the cause of that mass extinction.
 Large phreatomagmatic eruptions occurred when the Emeishan Traps first started to erupt, leading to the extinction of fusulinacean foraminifera and calcareous algae.

-In the absence of radiometric ages directly constraining the extinction horizons themselves in the marine sections, most recent studies refrain from placing a number on its age, but based on extrapolations from the Permian timescale an age of approximately 260–262 Ma has been estimated; this fits broadly with radiometric ages from the terrestrial realm, assuming the two events are contemporaneous.
+Historically, the age of the extinction horizon has been estimated to around 260–262 Ma in the absence of direct radiometric ages in marine sections; this fits broadly with radiometric ages from the terrestrial realm, assuming the two events are contemporaneous.
 Plant losses occurred either at the same time as the marine extinction or after it.
+A 2026 study published U-Pb constraints on an extinction horizon in South China, using ash beds from marine sections near the Emeishan Traps.
+These ash beds set the end of the Guadalupian at 259.857 ± 0.084 Ma.
+This places the boundary at the start of the second major pulse of volcanic activity.